 It is amazing how situations and circumstances can be detrimental to the health of an individual.
 Something can be said on your job or while you are engaged in a meaningful conversation with a loved one.
-One word can send you back to a situation in your past; before you are aware of it—it’s being relived.
-You, my friend have unfinished business!
+One word can be a catalyst, hurling you back to a situation in your past; revealing the thoughts you assumed were long buried.
+Yes, before you are aware of it—it’s being relived.
+You, my friend, have unfinished business!

 There are times when a person doesn’t realize the magnitude of unfinished business, until the body reacts in ways that are unmistakable indications that something is definitely wrong.
-At that point you realize that something needs to be done.
-Unfinished business can lead to emotional suicide.
+At that point, you realize that something needs to be done.
+Unfinished business can lead you down a devastating path of disaster!

 What are some of the signs?

-Physiological signs of emotional suicide can take many forms.
+Physiological signs of Emotional Avoidance can take many forms.
 That unexplained headache that only happens when you begin a certain task can be an obvious indication that you are about to engage in an undesirable activity.
 It can start with just a slight amount of pressure to the temples and soon escalate to the point where you are searching frantically for a pain reliever.

 A second intimation that signifies something amiss is the sudden overwhelming feeling of exhaustion that starts your day; then miraculously disappears when you leave your job heading for home.
 People have stated that they sit in their parked cars staring into space—dreading another day.
-You are a candidate for emotional suicide.
+You are a candidate for Emotional Avoidance.

 These symptoms should never be ignored.
 What starts out as a simple psychological warning can manifest itself into a full blown problem such as: